C0NSor18/dam_detection/docs/index.md

 ```
 What this code does is actually quite simple.
 First, we pass the location(s) of our TFRecords into the ```list_files``` function.
 At the time of writing, I only had a single (large) TFRecord, obtained from GEE.
 Then, a Dataset object is created from the ```tf.data.TFRecordDataset``` function.
 Now we can easily create a pipeline of operations that have to be performed before feeding the data into the model.
 We start by shuffling the records, since the TFRecords are parsed in a first in first out order, and are therefore deterministic.
 The ```shuffling``` loads the first ```buffer_size``` elements and randomly selects one of the elements to be processed first, thus randomizing the order.

 Then, we apply two map functions.
 The first one parses the TFRecords and converts them into a dictionary as key value pairs, which is then used in the second map function, where the images are parsed.
-Finally, we can create batches using the ```batch``` function, and we are now able to pass it to the keras model.
+Finally, we can create batches using the ```batch``` function, and we are now able to pass it to a keras model, which can be found in the notebook.

 [Working with TFRecords](https://towardsdatascience.com/working-with-tfrecords-and-tf-train-example-36d111b3ff4d)